ddiazpinto/python-redsys/README.md

 ### 5. Communication step

-Redirect the _user-agent_ to the corresponding RedSys's endpoint using the post parameters given in the previous step.
+Redirect the _user-agent_ to the corresponding Redsys's endpoint using the post parameters given in the previous step.

-After the payment process is finish, RedSys will respond making a request to the `merchant_url` defined in step 3.
+After the payment process is finish, Redsys will respond making a request to the `merchant_url` defined in step 3.

 ### 6. Create and check the response